scholarslab/scholarslab.github.io/pages/about.md

 ## What is the Scholars' Lab?
 Scholars' Lab is the <a href="http://lib.virginia.edu">UVA Library</a>'s lab for the practice of experimental scholarship in all disciplines, informed by digital humanities, spatial technologies, and cultural heritage approaches.

 We offer mentoring, collaboration, and a safe and supportive community experience for anyone curious about learning to push disciplinary and methodological boundaries through new approaches.
+We're foremost a space for learning together—about anything—by trying stuff.
+Think of us as friends and colleagues who can help you teach yourself new ways of approaching your interests.

 We are an internationally recognized scholarly [team](/people/), with strengths including:
 - librarianship (e.g. expert consultation for experimental scholarly projects)